We're building a world where people and nature thrive together through innovative ideas and real-world solutions.

 As cannabis cultivation reaches new highs, The Nature Conservancy is acting to protect the state’s natural resources.

 Marijuana cultivation is no longer an underground affair.
 Nearly half of the country has legalized pot for medicinal purposes, bringing this once-illicit industry into the light.
 But while California was the first state to legalize medical marijuana 20 years ago, the state is only now putting forward rules to govern how growers produce the controversial crop.

 “Unlike other agricultural industries, which have a significant regulatory process to cultivate and sell their crops, cannabis growers have been hiding in the shadows,” says Jennifer Carah, freshwater ecologist for The Nature Conservancy’s water program.
 “Due to its quasi-legal status, secrecy has been incentivized and has put state agencies at risk of federal punishment for regulating local production.
 Additionally, California continues to produce huge levels of illegal marijuana that are exported across the country."

-In November, California voters will decide whether the state will legalize recreational marijuana use.
-But cannabis is already California’s largest cash crop.
+Cannabis was already California’s largest cash crop even before the state voted to legalize recreational marijuana use.
 The state’s medical marijuana sales hit $2.7 billion in 2015, accounting for nearly half of the legal marijuana purchases in the United States.
 And the U.S. Department of Justice estimates California produces roughly 60 percent of the illegal marijuana consumed in the United States, a yield worth between $11 billion and $16 billion annually.

 But even in California’s new medical marijuana regulatory system, only a small portion of growers get basic permits for land and water use.
 And that has led to some serious environmental problems.